mojowebinc/mojowebinc.github.io/pages/03com.md

 header:
    image_fullwidth: 03com1600.jpg
 permalink: "/03com/"

+title:  "Communication"
+subheadline:  "Can you hear me now?"
 ---

 *Feeling Responsive* is built on Foundation.
 And of course, we make use of the wonderful grid system and so can you.
 Find out more about [constructing  beautiful layouts][1] in the foundation documentation.
 <!--more-->